How Caustica works

 EPL (Elliptical Power Law)

-A generalisation of the SIE in which the density slope is a free parameter.
-The projected surface density follows $\Sigma \propto r_e^{1-\gamma}$, where $r_e$ is the elliptical radius and $\gamma$ is the power-law slope; $\gamma = 2$ recovers the SIE exactly.
+A generalisation of the SIE in which the density slope is a free parameter, using the exact elliptical-power-law deflection of Tessore & Metcalf (2015).
+The projected surface density follows $\kappa(r_e) \propto r_e^{1-\gamma’}$, where $r_e$ is the elliptical radius and $\gamma’$ is the radial mass-density slope (written with a prime to distinguish it from the external-shear strength $\gamma$); $\gamma’ = 2$ recovers the SIE exactly.

 SymbolMeaning